lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 (therefore the folders in your monorepo), but you know things will change soon (they always do) and you'll get a chance to improve the naming a little.

-The structure is still flat but you're starting to see the first clusters: there's still overlap between the way you organise your teams and how the monorepo looks like.
+The structure is still flat but you're starting to see the first clusters.
+There's still overlap between the way you organise your teams and how the monorepo looks like.

 Fast-forward again, two years passed.
 You're a victim of your own success!
-You can barely keep up with the people joining, you have a number of teams.
+You can barely keep up with the people joining, you now have a number of teams.

 Your monorepo looks very different now: